cabforum/code-signing/docs/CSBR.md

 Before issuing a EV Code Signing Certificate, the CA MUST ensure that all Subject organization information to be included in the EV Code Signing Certificate conforms to the requirements of, and is verified in accordance with this section and matches the information confirmed and documented by the CA pursuant to its verification processes.
 Such verification processes are intended to accomplish the following:

 1. Verify Applicant's existence and identity, including;
-  a.
-Verify the Applicant's legal existence and identity (as more fully set forth in [Section 3.2.2.2.1](#32221-verification-of-applicants-legal-existence-and-identity) herein),
+   1. Verify the Applicant's legal existence and identity (as more fully set forth in [Section 3.2.2.2.1](#32221-verification-of-applicants-legal-existence-and-identity) herein),
-  b.
-Verify the Applicant's physical existence (business presence at a physical address), and
+   2. Verify the Applicant's physical existence (business presence at a physical address), and
-  c.
-Verify the Applicant's operational existence (business activity).
+   3. Verify the Applicant's operational existence (business activity).
 2. Verify the Applicant's authorization for the EV Code Signing Certificate, including;
-  a.
-Verify the name, title, and authority of the Contract Signer, Certificate Approver, and Certificate Requester,
+   1. Verify the name, title, and authority of the Contract Signer, Certificate Approver, and Certificate Requester,
-  b.
-Verify that a Contract Signer signed the Subscriber Agreement or that a duly authorized Applicant Representative acknowledged and agreed to the Terms of Use; and
+   2. Verify that a Contract Signer signed the Subscriber Agreement or that a duly authorized Applicant Representative acknowledged and agreed to the Terms of Use; and
-  c.
-Verify that a Certificate Approver has signed or otherwise approved the EV Code Signing Certificate Request.
+   3. Verify that a Certificate Approver has signed or otherwise approved the EV Code Signing Certificate Request.

 As a general rule, the CA is responsible for taking all verification steps reasonably necessary to satisfy each of the Verification Requirements set forth in the subsections below.
 The Acceptable Methods of Verification are set forth below.
 In all cases, however, the CA is responsible for taking any additional verification steps that may be reasonably necessary under the circumstances to satisfy the applicable Verification Requirement.

 The following Applicant roles are required for the issuance of an EV Code Signing Certificate.

 1. **Certificate Requester**: The EV Certificate Request MUST be submitted by an authorized Certificate Requester.
 A Certificate Requester is a natural person who is either the Applicant, employed by the Applicant, an authorized agent who has express authority to represent the Applicant, or a third party (such as an ISP or hosting company) that completes and submits an EV Certificate Request on behalf of the Applicant.

 2. **Certificate Approver**: The EV Certificate Request MUST be approved by an authorized Certificate Approver.
 A Certificate Approver is a natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant to

-   i. act as a Certificate Requester and to authorize other employees or third parties to act as a Certificate Requester, and ii. to approve EV Certificate Requests submitted by other Certificate Requesters.
+   1. act as a Certificate Requester and to authorize other employees or third parties to act as a Certificate Requester, and
+   2. to approve EV Certificate Requests submitted by other Certificate Requesters.

 3. **Contract Signer**: A Subscriber Agreement applicable to the requested EV Certificate MUST be signed by an authorized Contract Signer.
 A Contract Signer is a natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant, and who has authority on behalf of the Applicant to sign Subscriber Agreements.

 4. **Applicant Representative**: In the case where the CA and the Subscriber are affiliated, Terms of Use applicable to the requested EV Certificate MUST be acknowledged and agreed to by an authorized Applicant Representative.
 An Applicant Representative is a natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant, and who has authority on behalf of the Applicant to acknowledge and agree to the Terms of Use.

 The Applicant MAY authorize one individual to occupy two or more of these roles.
 The Applicant MAY authorize more than one individual to occupy any of these roles.